 Why SDG integration?

-From the climate crisis and pandemics to rising inequalities and protracted conflict – these challenges cannot be dealt with in isolation.
+From the climate crisis and COVID-19 pandemic to rising inequalities and protracted conflict – these challenges cannot be dealt with in isolation.
 The way countries respond and the solutions they develop must be integrated.

 The 2030 Agenda for Sustainable Development mirrors this reality through its seventeen indivisible Sustainable Development Goals (SDGs), covering the social, economic and environmental dimensions of development.
 The SDGs must be implemented in an integrated way to help countries tackle complex challenges and lay out a more sustainable future.